caspii/casparwre.de/_posts/2022-05-26-12-months-as-a-solo-developer.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">True story: I made a scoreboard for the Guinness World of Records and now my name is in the Guinness Book of Records 🥳<br><br>(Under acknowledgements, but still....) <a href="https://t.co/itNgnUDq55">pic.twitter.com/itNgnUDq55</a></p>&mdash; Caspar v.
 Wrede ✨ (@wrede) <a href="https://twitter.com/wrede/status/1485550627761668101?ref_src=twsrc%5Etfw">January 24, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I have tried to create a "productised" package for customers wanting a custom solution.
-[Here is the landing page I made for my services](https://keepthescore.co/custom-scoreboard/), which also includes some examples.
+[Here is the landing page I made for my services](https://keepthescore.com/custom-scoreboard/), which also includes some examples.

 Overall, it's good to have another revenue stream independent of my main product.
 The only downside is that when I am working on custom solutions, I am not working on my product.
 I recently doubled my prices to focus more on my product.
 It had the desired effect: I've had no new customers at the new price point.
 Once I'm ready for more custom work, I will lower my prices again.

-## 3. SEO for Keepthescore.co
+## 3. SEO for keepthescore.com

 An area where I learned a lot over the past 12 months is SEO.
 SEO (or search engine optimisation) is the name for all work that will move your site closer to the top of the search engine results page for particular search terms.
 Below you can see that my product is on the top spot when searching for `online scoreboard`.